Peripheral artery disease is a condition of the blood vessels. It leads to narrowing and hardening of the arteries that supply the legs and feet.

 If you are taking medicines for high blood pressure or diabetes, take them as your doctor has prescribed.

-You can usually control peripheral artery disease of the legs without surgery.
+Most of the time, you can control peripheral artery disease of the legs without surgery.
 Surgery provides good symptom relief in severe cases.

 For complications, the affected leg or foot may need to be amputated.